Table of Contents

 One of the main things HR leaders would do well to do, is to focus on coaching in soft skill areas like compassion and responsiveness.
 Do some empathy training so people leaders understand the impact of this on individuals.
 Goodness knows how long this is going to take.
 We don’t really know what life after COVID-19 will look like, but if we know what our people’s needs are now, we can start building on that.

 And if you don’t have a crisis team set in place today, get one going speedy pronto.
 Form a group responsible for crisis management matters such as communication, employee relations, customer and stakeholder relations.

 5. Build and Strengthen Community Relations

 Extend your empathy to the broader community.
-Whether it’s channeling funds for COVID research, retooling to produce medical equipment or running a food drive for the local foodbank, measures of caring, like these, can help engage your people by aligning them to something bigger than themselves.
+Whether it’s channeling funds for COVID-19 research, retooling to produce medical equipment ,or running a food drive for the local food bank, measures of caring like these can help engage people by aligning them to something bigger than themselves.